 Purifying Libra season brings harmony back to relationships.
-Restore beauty and balance while the Sun shimmers here from September 23 to October 22.
+Restore beauty and balance with these Libra season yoga poses while the Sun shimmers here from September 23 to October 22.

 By working with astrology and asana during the equalizing energy of Libra season, we can transmute the justice-seeking qualities of the Scales, the zodiac’s only inanimate object, into tangible form.
 As a leadership-driven cardinal sign and an innovative air sign, peaceful Libra distinguishes between right and wrong, good and bad, light and dark.
 Ruled by beautifying Venus, Libra energy can easily teeter on indecision, but reminds us that life is always a bit of a balancing act.

 Libra rules the kidneys and lumbar region, and also the endocrine system.
 The following partner yoga poses are inspired by Thai massage, designed to alleviate tension in the lower back and relax the glutes (the body part Libra rules).
 And with a couple of assisted backbends, you’ll embrace your softer, more vulnerable side, and consciously connect to your partner as you open your heart chakras together.

 For musical inspiration, I recommend the upbeat grooves of “Libra” by Toni Braxton; a little throwback for your low back.
 Fittingly enough, this pop album was released during Libra season in 2005.